Mikulus6/Cultures-map-editor/documentation/index.md

 ![files_dependency](./assets/files_dependency.png)

-Game files contain also other file formats, which are not directly relevant to the procedure of creating a fully functional map, but can be read or modified for other purposes such as modding and reverse engineering.
-These files consist of formats listed below in compedium alongside other file formats relevant to the process of creating a map.
+Game files contain also other file formats, that are not directly relevant to the procedure of creating a fully functional map, but can be read or modified for other purposes such as modding and reverse engineering.
+These files consist of formats listed below in compendium alongside other file formats relevant to the process of creating a map.

 ## Compendium